kohega/bazzite-khg/README.md

 # Purpose

 This repository is my own custom [bootc](https://github.com/bootc-dev/bootc) image based on [Bazzite](https://github.com/ublue-os/bazzite/).
-This personal image is for my HTPC, but it's running the desktop variant because I use [flex-launcher](https://github.com/complexlogic/flex-launcher) as a home launcher.
+This project started as a personal image for my HTPC, running the desktop variant because I use [flex-launcher](https://github.com/complexlogic/flex-launcher) as a home launcher.
+Now running on all my PCs except Steam Deck.

 # What's added